SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Starts in Ghirardelli Square

 One of the best ways to really get to know the district is to head out on this weekly free walking tour.
-It starts in Ghirardelli Square where you learn all about this famous chocolate factory and the man that started it.
+It starts in Ghirardelli Square, where you learn all about this famous chocolate factory and the man that created it.

-You will then walk along the waterfront stopping at certain locations as you learn the significance of each stop.
+You will then walk along the waterfront, stopping at specific locations as you learn the significance of each stop.

 Click here for details on this and other free walking tours in SF.